What do scientists and engineers do? Practices can be an effective starting point for implementation.

 What is good evidence?
 What is sufficient evidence?
 One structure for this practice is to have students support claims (answers to questions) with evidence, using scientific reasoning and understanding to detail why the evidence supports the claim.
 This CER approach (claim, evidence, reasoning) is applicable across subject areas and connect well to ELA standards.

-- Inquiry and Scientific Explanations: Helping Students Use Evidence and Reasoning - the original claims, evidence, and reasoning (CER) article from Joe Krajcik and Kate McNeill
+- Inquiry and Scientific Explanations: Helping Students Use Evidence and Reasoning - the original 2008 article on claims, evidence, and reasoning (CER) from Katherine McNeill and Joseph Krajcik

 - Going beyond the CER to Support Argumentative Talk - a resource from stemteachingtools.com